 The PROPOSED POSITION section should contain a statement of VVA’s commitment to the issue, and how VVA should implement the resolution.
-(Example) “Vietnam Veterans of America, Inc. at the National Convention in Reno, Nevada, August 9 to August 13, 2005, desires that Congress enact legislation that requires the continuous flying of the POW/MIA flag at all U.S. owned and operated national cemeteries.”
+(Example) “Vietnam Veterans of America, Inc. at the National Convention in Springfield, IL, July 21-25, 2015, desires that Congress enact legislation that requires the continuous flying of the POW/MIA flag at all U.S. owned and operated national cemeteries.”

 Where and How to Submit a Resolution

+You can submit your resolution proposal online here.
 Proposed resolutions MUST be submitted to the National Resolutions Committee on the official resolution form.
-(The official form may be found on the VVA web site, included in this package, or requested from Deborah Johnson at the National Office.)
+(The official form may be found on the VVA web site, included in this package, or requested from Sharon Hodge at the National Office.)
 All proposed resolutions shall be delivered or mailed to:

 Vietnam Veterans of America

 Remember, only proposed resolutions submitted on the official resolutions form will be accepted.